Solanum dulcamara: Medicinal uses

+Indigenous people of North America used the roots for relief of fever and nausea.

+The stem is believed to be considerably less poisonous than the rest of the plant, and it has mostly been used in treatment for conditions of the skin.
+There are records of it being used to treat mild recurrent eczema, psoriasis, scabies, and dermatomycosis.
+It is approved by the German Commission E for external use as supportive therapy in chronic eczema.
+The stem has also been used in treatment for bronchitis, asthma, and pneumonia.

+The stems are generally harvested when they do not yet have leaves (or they have already fallen) and are shredded into small pieces.
+They are mostly known to be applied in the form of liquid onto the skin.
+Infusing it into a drink is also possible, but not recommended.

+The leaves have been known to treat warts and tumors, while the fruit can treat conditions of the respiratory tract and joints.

 History

-Illustration by Kurt Stüber, published in Prof. Dr. Otto Wilhelm Thomé, Flora von Deutschland, Österreich und der Schweiz, 1885, Gera, Germany.

 Solanum dulcamara has been valued by herbalists since ancient Greek times.
 In the Middle Ages the plant was thought to be effective against witchcraft, and was sometimes hung around the neck of cattle to protect them from the "evil eye".
 It has been suggested that the plant was used both medicinally and to induce altered states of mind in Anglo-Saxon England.
 The monk and scholar Aldhelm of Malmesbury (c.
-639-709) included a riddle about this plant in his Epistola ad Acircium, describing its effects as inflicting a "touch of insanity" upon the user, leaving them "mad with dizziness."
+639–709) included a riddle about this plant in his Epistola ad Acircium, describing its effects as inflicting a "touch of insanity" upon the user, leaving them "mad with dizziness".
 An eleventh-century herbarium also records the name "madness-berry" for this plant (wedeberge).

 John Gerard's Herball (1597) states that "the juice is good for those that have fallen from high places, and have been thereby bruised or beaten, for it is thought to dissolve blood congealed or cluttered anywhere in the intrals and to heale the hurt places."